Registration

 Let's examine this in a bit more detail:

-#![allow(unused)] extern crate ferrunix; use ferrunix::{Transient, Registry}; pub struct CurrentCurrency(&'static str); pub struct Config { currency: CurrentCurrency, } fn main() { let registry = Registry::empty(); registry .with_deps::<_, (Transient<CurrentCurrency>,)>() // <-- (1) .transient(|(currency,)| { // <-- (2) Config { currency: currency.get(), // <-- (3) } }); }
+#![allow(unused)] extern crate ferrunix; use ferrunix::{Transient, Registry}; pub struct CurrentCurrency(&'static str); pub struct Config { currency: CurrentCurrency, } fn main() { let registry = Registry::empty(); registry .with_deps::<_, (Transient<CurrentCurrency>,)>() // <-- (1) .register_transient(|(currency,)| { // <-- (2) Config { currency: currency.get(), // <-- (3) } }); }

-function has the following (simplified) call
+At (1), the .with_deps function has the following (simplified) call

-being the type that's to be
+signature: fn with_deps<Ret, Deps> with Ret being the type that's to be

-a tuple type of our dependencies,
+registered, in our case Config and Deps a tuple type of our dependencies,

-in our case (CurrentCurrency,)
+in our case (CurrentCurrency,).

-To indicate, that this is a transient dependency, the Transient<T>
+To indicate, that this is a transient dependency, the Transient<T> marker type

 needs to be used.
 A similar marker also exists for singletons, it's called